andrescoopenet/pyzhone/README.md

 - ### mxktelnet.py
-You can use mxktelnet.py to send your own commands, using only strings or sending the line whit the variable inside {} and passing the values as kwargs
+You can use mxktelnet.py to send your own commands, using only strings or sending the line with the variable inside {} and passing the values as kwargs

 ```